Wallpaper Calculator: Stop Guessing and Order the Right Number of Rolls First Time

 How much wallpaper do I need?

-Measure the total wall area (width x height), subtract windows/doors, then divide by the coverage per roll.
-Always round up to the nearest whole roll and add extra for pattern matching.
+Measure the total wall area (width x height), subtract windows and doors, then divide by the coverage per roll.
+Always round up to the nearest whole roll and chuck in a bit extra for pattern matching — you'll thank yourself later.

 How much wallpaper for a small bathroom?

-Measure each wall’s width and height, subtract the area of windows and large fixtures, then follow the main calculation steps.
-Bathrooms often need 2–4 rolls, but always check your measurements.
+Measure each wall's width and height, subtract the area of windows and large fixtures, then run through the main calculation steps.
+Bathrooms often need 2–4 rolls, but your own measurements are the only ones that matter.

 How much wallpaper paste do I need?